awslabs/aws-greengrass-labs-telemetry-influxdbpublisher/README.md

 ## Setup
-* This component requires no additional setup, unless the request/response topics are modified in `aws.greengrass.labs.database.InfluxDB`
+* This component requires no additional configuration, unless the request/response topics are modified in `aws.greengrass.labs.database.InfluxDB`
 * When deployed, this component will automatically begin forwarding telemetry from the [Nucleus Telemetry Emitter component plugin](https://docs.aws.amazon.com/greengrass/v2/developerguide/nucleus-emitter-component.html).
   * Since the default publish interval for the Nucleus Telemetry Emitter is 60 seconds, you may want to configure that component during deployment to have a lower publish interval with a configuration update similar to the following (which sets it to 5 seconds).
 Note that smaller publish intervals may result in higher CPU usage on your device.
     ```